abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 14: January 15, 2018

+**Today's Progress**: Continued working on the Twitch.tv app for FCC.

+**Thoughts:** Was able to set up jquery so that it ran through the sample Twitch.tv API and created a new table row for each channel.
+Still working on formatting and setting up links.

+**Link to work:** <a href ="https://codepen.io/abbywilson/pen/PEBpdm">Twitch TV Channel Streaming</a>

 ### Day 13: January 14, 2018

 **Today's Progress**: Completed a level 5 kyu challenge on Codewars that required OOP!
 Also started the 4th FreeCodeCamp intermediate challenge - building a Twitch.tv streaming app.